-MLB Trade Rumors: Latest on Dan Uggla and What the Florida Marlins Can Get
+MLB Trade Rumors: The Latest on Dan Uggla and What the Florida Marlins Can Get in a Deal

 Unless Dan Uggla accepts the Florida Marlins' four-year condition on contract talks, he will likely get traded, perhaps before Thanksgiving.